Moby Dada ferry accidents and incidents

 Previously, the vessel was operated under the names Finlandia (1981-1990 by Effoa), Queen of Scandinavia (1990-2010 by DFDS Seaways), Princess Maria (2010-2016 by St Peter Line) and Moby Dada (since 2016 by Moby Lines).

 In addition to Moby Dada, Spain also chartered two other ferries (GNV Rhapsody and GNV Azzurra) to accommodate the riot police.
-The vessels was cleared to stay until October 5.
+The vessels were cleared to stay until October 5.

 You can add more details on reported here accident or submit new / your own Moby Dada ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.